varyware/VaryWare/_subpages/clipjar/clipjar_faq.md

 ## How to restore my purchase?

-Click any premium feature such as "Landscape battery...", then app will show a card about Clip Jar Pro.
+Open settings and tap on the first image, then app will show a card about Clip Jar Pro.
 Click "Restore Purchase" and wait, App Store will sync your purchase info.